nlsfung/MMINT_Examples/SDSliceTestSuite/README.txt

 T304 Model: Two identical classes (Class A)
      Crit:  Class A (One of the two)
-     Slice: Class A (The same one as in the slicing criteria)
+     Slice: Class A (The same one) and its lifeline

 T305 Model: Identical messages (Message msg1)
      Crit:  Message msg1 (One of them)